 13 things you need to do before you graduate

 When you've finished your exams and got your results, there's nothing left to do, right?
 Well, not quite.
-There are still some important tasks – but with these tips, they'll be a doddle.
+There are still some important tasks – but with these tips, they'll be easy.

 With exams and deadlines well and truly over, it can be tempting to spend the last few weeks before graduation lying around watching Netflix and taking a few (well, many) naps.